Ergonomic Office Chairs vs. Gaming Chairs: What’s the Difference?

 Ergonomic chairs are chairs that are best designed to support your body as well as possible.
 They’re created with your spine health and comfort in mind, as well as added care characteristics for other parts of your body.
 Ergonomic chairs help prevent musculoskeletal injury also.

 Ergonomic office chairs run a wide range of designs and feature sets.
 Low-end office chairs, for example, are often little more than a slightly padded chair with wheels.
 They lack most of the features that make a chair ergonomic.
 Mid-range and high-end office chairs, meanwhile, pack in ergonomic features.

-Ergonomic features in a chair include lumbar support, adjustable angles, adjustable headrests (or the presence of a headrest at all), and the ability to position armrests freely.
+Ergonomic features in an office chair or gaming chair include lumbar support, adjustable angles, adjustable headrests (or the presence of a headrest at all), and the ability to position armrests freely.
 Adjustable height, a sliding seat pan, and a tilt lock are also often available.

 The Basics of Gaming Chairs

 Gaming chairs tend to be focused on a mid-range market.
 High-end gaming chairs don’t have a lot to differentiate themselves from mid-range chairs beyond branding and aesthetics.
 However, they’re too fancy and stylized to suit a low-end task chair market, so there aren’t many low-end gaming chairs.

 Gaming chairs have some level of ergonomics built into them, but not as much as ergonomic office chairs.
 Office chairs are meant for use for hours at a time, where gaming chairs are more meant for a couple of hours of gaming at most.